-How can I create a custom color palette for a PowerPoint theme?
+How to create custom color palette for a PowerPoint theme?

-Using a consistent color palette throughout your presentation makes it look more polished.
-Although ...
+Using a consistent color palette throughout your PowerPoint presentation makes it look more ...

 All PowerPoint presentations are based on a PowerPoint Template.
-There are a wide variety of existing templates to choose from – Microsoft makes a range available within PowerPoint, your organization may have one (or many!!), or many websites now offer them for sale and download.
+There are a wide variety of existing templates to choose from – Microsoft makes a range available within PowerPoint, your organization may have one (or many) plus many websites now offer them for sale and download.

-If you are looking for more information about exactly what a PowerPoint Template is and how differs from a PowerPoint Theme see our article 'What is the difference between PowerPoint Templates, Themes, and Layouts?'
+If you're looking for more information about exactly what a PowerPoint Template is and how differs from a PowerPoint Theme, please read our related article 'What is the difference between PowerPoint Templates, Themes, and Layouts?'

 Here’s how to create a custom template in Office 365